rzzzwilson/Random-Stuff/global_module/README.rst

 a global manner.
 When the python code terminates the singleton data is lost.

 Of course, if you value your sanity you would **NEVER** add or modify any attributes with names starting with the '_' character!
+Especially since names of that form are used in the code here.

 A persistant global module
 --------------------------